 31. See the large aquarium behind the front desk at the Mirage

 The Mirage is a Polynesian-themed resort that is most known for its amazing Lion & Dolphin habitat!
-When you walk into their lobby, be sure
+I also listed this one under #14 to see their volcano erupt in front of the hotel.

 33. Hot Springs